-\paragraph{Translucent ascription in module systems} Thus far we have focused on proof assistants, but similar considerations arise for ML-style module systems~\cite{milner:1997,harper:2000,dreyer:2003,sterling:modules:2021}.
-Interestingly, the default opacity for definitions in module systems is the same as in controlled unfolding and opposite to proof assistants: types are abstract unless marked otherwise.
-The treatment of translucent type declarations in module systems~\cite{harper:2000} relies on \emph{singleton kinds}~\cite{aspinall:1995,stone-harper:2006}, which are the special case of extension types whose boundary proposition is $\top$.
-Generalizing from compiletime kinds to mixed compiletime--runtime \emph{module signatures}, Sterling and Harper have pointed out that transparent ascriptions are most appropriately handled by means of an extension type whose boundary proposition represents the compiletime phase itself~\cite{sterling:modules:2021}.
-Thus the translucency of compiletime module components can be thought of as a \emph{particular} controlled unfolding policy in the sense of this paper.
+Thus far we have focused on proof assistants, but similar considerations arise for ML-style module systems~\citep{milner:1997,harper:2000,dreyer:2003,sterling:modules:2021}.
+The default opacity for definitions in module systems is the same as in controlled unfolding and opposite to proof assistants: types are abstract unless marked otherwise.
+The treatment of translucent type declarations in module systems~\citep{harper:2000} relies on \emph{singleton kinds}~\citep{aspinall:1995,stone-harper:2006}, which are the special case of extension types whose boundary proposition is $\top$.
+Generalizing from compiletime kinds to mixed compiletime--runtime \emph{module signatures}, Sterling and Harper have pointed out that transparent ascriptions are best handled by an extension type whose boundary proposition represents the compiletime phase itself~\citep{sterling:modules:2021}.
+Thus the translucency of compiletime module components can be seen as a \emph{particular} controlled unfolding policy in the sense of this paper.